View Javadoc

 304 /**

-305 * Divides the contents of the variable by an adjustment value;
+305 * Decreases the contents of the variable by an adjustment value;

 306 * assigns the result to the variable and pushes the result onto the stack.